American Citizen Services

 - Your expired passport is a special issuance passport (such as a diplomatic, official, service, or no-fee regular passport).

 - Your expired passport is not in your possession.

 Welcome to the American Citizen Services (ACS) Unit of the U.S. Embassy in Freetown, Sierra Leone.
 The United States government has no higher responsibility than to serve and protect its citizens, including those who reside or are temporarily abroad.
 We strive to render prompt, courteous, and efficient service to U.S. citizens, consistent with U.S. laws and regulations.

 Effective June 1, 2013, the U.S. Embassy Freetown is enforcing an appointment-only system for all non-emergency services.
 The appointment system allows American citizens in Sierra Leone to plan ahead and book a time to complete their required service.
 This reduces wait times for U.S. citizens who require non-emergency services.
 Due to a consistently-growing workload, the ACS section has moved to the appointment-only policy that is being followed at Embassies and Consulates worldwide.

 American citizens who come to the Embassy for non-emergency services, but who do not have an appointment, will not be able to receive non-emergency services, such as routine passport applications and renewals, additional visa pages, notary or report of birth services at that time.

-The U.S. Embassy schedules appointments Mondays and Wednesdays from 1:00 p.m. – 3:00 p.m., except Sierra Leonean and American holidays.
+The U.S. Embassy schedules appointments Tuesdays and Thursdays from 1:00 p.m. – 3:00 p.m., except Sierra Leonean and American holidays.

 To make an appointment, please click here.
 Please bring your passport or other form of photo identification to your appointment.